uc-cdis/gen3-helm/README.md

 Skaffold is a tool for local development that can be used to automatically rebuild and redeploy your application when changes are detected.
 A minimal skaffold.yaml configuration file has been provided in the gen3-helm directory.
 Update the values of this file to match your needs.

 Follow the steps above, but instead of doing the helm upgrade --install step, use `skaffold dev` to start the development process.
 Skaffold will automatically build and deploy your application to your kubernetes cluster.

+# Troubleshooting

+## Sanity checks

+* If deploying from the local repo, make sure you followed the steps for `helm dependency update`.
+If you make any changes, this must be repeated for those changes to propagate.

+## Debugging helm chart issues

+* Sometimes there are cryptic errors that occur during use of the helm chart, such as duplicate env vars or other items.
+Try rendering the resources to a file, in debug mode, and it will help determine where the issues may be taking place

+`helm template --debug gen3 ./helm/gen3 -f ./values.yaml > test.yaml`